C++ Templates

 };

-It looks recursive but it isn't — Base<MyClass> is a complete type by the time MyClass's body is parsed.
+• Looks recursive but isn't — Base<MyClass> is a complete type by the time MyClass's body is parsed.

 Why CRTP

 1. Inject behavior into a class without runtime cost.
-The base class can call methods that the derived class implements.
+Base calls methods derived implements.

-2. Mixins — add capabilities (comparison, hashing, cloning) to a class through inheritance from a CRTP helper.
+2. Mixins — add capabilities (comparison, hashing, cloning) via inheritance from a CRTP helper.

-4. Expression templates — building lazy expression trees (numerical libraries like Eigen).
+4. Expression templates — lazy expression trees (Eigen).

 Example: comparison mixin